redhat-openstack/website/source/uncategorized/rdo-test-day-september-2013.html.md

 ### Who's Available

-The following cast of characters will be available testing, workarounds, bug fixes, and general discussion ...
+The following cast of characters will be available testing, workarounds, bug fixes, and general discussion.
+You can participate in the conversation on the #rdo IRC channel on the Freenode IRC network.

 Development